jaredloftus/profiles/susannechishti_toreview.md

 # Susanne Chishti

 ## Summary
-Susanne Chishti is the CEO of Angel network the FINTECH Circle and the founder of the FINTECH Institute.
+Susanne Chishti is the CEO of Angel network FINTECH Circle and the founder of the FINTECH Institute.
+She is also is the co-editor of *The FINTECH Book*.

 ## Bio
-Susanne Chishti is the CEO of FINTECH Circle, an Angel network dedicated to fintech investment opportunities.
+Susanne Chishti is the CEO of FINTECH Circle, a European Angel network dedicated to fintech investment opportunities.
 She is also the founder of the FINTECH Institute, a peer-to-peer online learning platform for fintech professionals.

 Alongside her role at FINTECH Circle, Chishti is a guest lecturer on financial technology at the University of Cambridge.
 She is also a non-executive director at alternative money-lender the Just Loans Group.